Fundamental limit on the heralded single photons' spectral brightness: Equivalence between the effects on the heralding probabilities induced by the pump power and detuning

 where $G^{\prime(2)}(\tau)$ denotes the remaining part of $G^{(2)}(\tau)$ that does not consist of $\Omega_p$ and $\Delta_p$.
 Thus, $R_b$ is linearly proportional to $\Omega_p^2/\Delta_p^2$.
 Finally, $h_s$ in \eq{hs} and $h_p$ in \eq{hp} are functions of a single independent variable of $\Omega_p^2/\Delta_p^2$ but not two independent ones of $\Omega_p$ and $\Delta_p$.
-The nearly complete overlap between the solid and dashed lines in \figs{AppOne}(a) and \ref{fig:AppOne}(b) verifies the above arguments.
-Hence, the effect on the heralding probabilities due to increasing the pump power and that due to decreasing the pump detuning are equivalent.
+The nearly complete overlap between the solid and dashed lines in \figs{six}(a) and \ref{fig:six}(b) verifies the above arguments.
+Hence, the effects on the heralding probabilities from increasing the pump power and from decreasing the pump detuning are equivalent.

-The rightmost squared data point in \fig{AppOne}(a) significantly deviates from the theoretical prediction.
+The rightmost squared data point in \fig{six}(a) significantly deviates from the theoretical prediction.
 This data point's $\Delta_p/2\pi$ is 1.4~GHz.
 We attributed the deviation to fluorescence photons induced by the pump transition to the excited state $|4\rangle$.
 The fluorescence rate cannot be formulated by $\Omega_p^2/(4\Delta_p^2)$, i.e., the pump transition rate at the zero atomic velocity, when $\Delta_p$ is not significantly larger than the Doppler width.
 One needs to do the velocity average of the pump transition rate to obtain the fluorescence rate, and the average value is larger than the value of $B \Omega_p^2/(4\Delta_p^2)$.
-Furthermore, a smaller $\Delta_p$ resulted in a higher transmission of the fluorescence photons passing through the etalons, contributing more noise photons in the signal detection channel.
+Furthermore, a smaller $\Delta_p$ resulted in a higher transmission of fluorescence photons through the etalons, leading to more noise photons in the signal detection channel.
 As $\Delta_p$ got small, the fluorescence-induced noise photon rate became nonnegligible compared to the signal photon rate, reducing the signal's heralding probability.

 \secRefs